S-GrabhamMadden/USV-Analysis-Tool/readme.md

 # Rat Automatic Transcriber System
 ### _For USV Call Categorisation_

-RATS is a project for transcribing recorded rat USV calls (in WAV format) into a string of call category codes.
+This is a project for transcribing recorded rat USV calls (in WAV format) into a string of call category codes.
 It makes use of the Wav2Vec2.0 XLSR-53 model by fairseq for initial feature extraction, and a significantly modified version of the Wav2Vec-U audio preprocessing step for processing into segment representations of individual calls.

 HDBSCAN Clustering has been performed on a large initial dataset, creating the clustering used at runtime to predict the probabilities that new calls fall into each cluster, for pseudo-categorisation.
 The set of highest-probability cluster codes are output to a text file, for any further analysis.